Azure/batch-shipyard/docs/25-batch-shipyard-platform-image-support.md

 2. Native conversion of this platform image will enable IB/RDMA automatically.
 3. The Intel MPI runtime is not present by default on this image, however, it is automatically installed through Batch Shipyard.
+4. Only supported on SR-IOV IB/RDMA VM sizes.